mohitpai/journey-optimizer.en/help/using/audience/access-audiences.md

 ![](assets/audiences-list.png)

 >[!NOTE]
 >
->For this beta version, several components and/or metadata that were initially displayed in the audiences inventory do not appear in this tab (e.g., breakdown, evaluation method, etc.).
->
 >For more information on other types of audiences available in Adobe Experience Platform, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html).